swcarpentry/python-novice-gapminder/_episodes/13-looping-data-sets.md

 *   The most common patterns are:
     *   `*` meaning "match zero or more characters"
     *   `?` meaning "match exactly one character"
+*   Python contains the `glob` library to provide pattern matching functionality
-*   Provided in Python by the `glob` library, which provides a function also called `glob`.
+*   The `glob` library contains a function also called `glob` to match file patterns
 *   E.g., `glob.glob('*.txt')` matches all files in the current directory whose names end with `.txt`.
 *   Result is a (possibly empty) list of character strings.